 The design-build remodeling team here at Blackline Renovations in Dallas can help you with every aspect of your home addition.
 From the initial meetings and evaluations right through to the design process and the construction phase, we’ll be by your side and guiding you through every step of the way.

-We offer friendly and expert virtual or in-home consultations where we discuss your specific needs and provide you with the optimal design solutions to meet them.
+We offer friendly and expert in-home consultations where we discuss your specific needs and provide you with the optimal design solutions to meet them.